boyplus/web-app-security/Week4/Week04.md

      The **vulnerabilities** that might be enable is when attacker manipulate the serialized object such as replace a serialized object with an object of different class.
 That means attacker can pass harmful data into application.

-     The **different** of serialization between programming language is the type of serialization file.
-For example, java will convert to .ser and python might convert to .picl (in case we use pickle library)
+     The **different** of serialization between programming language is the algorithm of how it convert the state of object into byte stream.
+For example, pickle in python use stack-based virtual pickle machine, in contrast java use FileOutputStream class.

 2. [Issue report] WasDat Insecure Deserialization (7 pts)